Get a Certificate

 New - Online Certificate Applications

 You are now able to apply for property certificates online.
-Choose from 149, and Urgent 149 Certificates, Section 603 Certificates, and Outstanding Notice Certificates.
+Choose from Section 10.7 Certificates, Section 603 Certificates, and Outstanding Notice Certificates.

 Which portal do I use?
 If your property is in the former Great Lakes region use the Great Lakes portal.
 If your property is in the former Greater Taree City Council region, use the Manning Region portal.